 Become who you’re meant to be.
-While earning a B.A. in Psychological Sciences major, you’ll explore the intricacies of the human mind and behavior, merge Christian perspectives with modern psychological methods, and apply them to everyday life.
+While earning a psychology major, you’ll explore the intricacies of the human mind and behavior, merge Christian perspectives with modern psychological methods, and apply them to everyday life.
 You’ll examine how the principles you learn in class apply to real situations—and how to relate your study and work to your faith.
 As you conduct research with professors and gain hands-on experience through an internship, you’ll develop your skills and expertise to reach your full potential and go into the world to serve.

 Contact us